Saban Building: Academy Museum of Motion Pictures

 In 2012, the Academy of Motion Picture Arts and Sciences CEO Dawn Hudson asked Pritzker Prize-winning architect Renzo Piano to design the 300,000-square-foot campus consisting of the former May Company Building and a spherical addition attached by three glass bridges.

 The museum's design plan called for the renovation of the original structure, which included a full restoration of the exterior—most notably its cylindrical façade.
 The cylinder comprises more than 350,000 glass and gold leaf mosaic tiles.
 While the restoration project, led by preservation specialist John Fidler, aimed to preserve as many of the original tiles as possible, those that had to be replaced were sourced from Orsoni, their original manufacturer in Venice, Italy.
 The majority of the Saban Building is covered in Texas limestone panels which had started to deteriorate.
-Fidler used an English technique called helifix anchor that allowed them to cut away at the spoiled and broken stone and remove the corroding metal fundamentally restoring the exterior of the building.
+Fidler used helical anchors to hold each panel in place before cutting away at the spoiled and broken stone and removing the corroding metal.
+Fundamentally, this restored the exterior of the building.

 Renzo Piano was also commissioned to design the building's new spherical addition.
 The 130-foot-tall sphere building is home to the 1,000-seat David Geffen Theater and is topped by the glass-domed Dolby Family Terrace which offers guests a panoramic view of the city and the Hollywood sign.